Public Notice - Lane closures on Alexandra Bridge

 Public Notice - Lane closures on Alexandra Bridge Français

-GATINEAU, QC, July 10, 2020 Public Services and Procurement Canada (PSPC) wishes to advise motorists that the Alexandra Bridge will be closed to vehicular traffic intermittently during evenings and weekends for repair work throughout the following period:
+GATINEAU, QC, July 17, 2020 /CNW/ - Public Services and Procurement Canada (PSPC) wishes to advise motorists that the Alexandra Bridge will be closed to vehicles for repair work during the following period:

 During this period, the boardwalk will remain accessible to pedestrians and cyclists.